DEFECTIVE TRUCK EQUIPMENT

 Common components can be defective are:

 Truck manufacturers must obey the highest standards of care when designing, creating, and distributing vehicle parts and fleet vehicles.
 The performance of each component is important to the overall operability of the rig.
-A single mistake during any of the manufacturing processes can result in a vehicle that’s unfit for the road.
+A single mistake during any of the manufacturing processes can result in a truck that’s unfit for the road.
 If a truck contains a defective part, it’s only a matter of time before something malfunctions or breaks down–and you could be the one paying the price.

-Louisiana product liability laws allow injured parties to file a claim against truck manufacturing and distributing companies in the event that a defective part causes an accident.
+Louisiana product liability laws allow injured parties to file a claim against truck manufacturing and distributing companies in the event that a defective part causes a car accident.
 If the truck part has a manufacturing error, design flaw, or marketing mistake that makes it defective, the rules of strict liability come into play.
 This means the courts will hold the manufacturing company strictly liable for injuries the defective part caused, regardless of whether the company was negligent.
 Otherwise, it will be up to the plaintiff to prove negligence for a successful suit.

 Part Failures Due to Truck Owner Negligence